-Either umpire shall call and signal No ball if, other than in an attempt to run out the non-striker under clause, 38.3 the bowler breaks the wicket at any time after the ball comes into play and before completion of the stride after the delivery stride.
+Either umpire shall call and signal No ball if, other than in an attempt to run out the non-striker under clause 38.3 (Non-striker leaving his/her ground early), the bowler breaks the wicket at any time after the ball comes into play and before completion of the stride after the delivery stride.
 This shall include any clothing or other object that falls from her person and breaks the wicket.